20 Tips and Tricks

-15 Jun 20 Tips & Tricks to Get the Most out of your A/C This Summer
+Get the most out of your A/C Unit

 - Use your ceiling fan as well.
 Make sure to blow the air down; this will make the air temperature more even.

 - Close off the doors to areas you don’t usually occupy.
 The lower floors as well, as cool air descends to the lower levels.
 Having them closed off will keep the cool air where you are.